 Bin sizes, quantities, and/or collection frequencies may be modified by the building manager once the proposed development is operational.
 Building management will be required to negotiate any changes to bins or collections with the collection service provider.
-Seasonal peak periods such as public and school holidays should also be considered.

-6.3 CHILDCARE WASTE DISPOSAL PROCEDURES
+5.3 WASTE DISPOSAL PROCEDURES